 Our site has a lot of information on Sodium Lauryl Sulfate (SLS), however we also get quite a few questions about the ingredient Sodium Lauryl Sulfoacetate (SLSA).
 In this article I’d like to clarify any differences between SLS and SLSA and tackle a few common misconceptions.

-How Does it Compare to Sodium Lauryl Sulfate
+How It Compares to Sodium Lauryl Sulfate

 The two ingredients look and sound very similar.
 Often when people see SLSA on their shampoo label they cringe.
 They took all the precautions to avoid buying a shampoo containing Sodium Lauryl Sulfate and now they find that they have a shampoo with SLSA in it.
 Which to some sounds even worse, but there is good news.
 Unlike SLS, SLSA is completely safe for most skin types, including sensitive skin.
 It removes oils and bacteria without irritating the skin.
 What throws people off when they look at these two ingredients is the first two words being identical, and from there it’s assumed that they must be very similar.